example42/psick/docs/git.md

 To install useful `git hooks` for `Puppet files` checking (by default downloaded from [https://github.com/drwahl/puppet-git-hooks](https://github.com/drwahl/puppet-git-hooks)) use one of these, alternative, commands:

-    fab git.install_hooks    # If using Fabric
-    # or
     bin/git_install_hooks.sh # Direct bash command

 It's possible to specify the `git repo` URL to use (hooks are looked in the ```commit_hooks``` directory, so that directory should exist in our repo):

-    fab git.install_hooks:url=https://github.com/my/puppet-git-hooks
-    # or
     bin/git_install_hooks https://github.com/my/puppet-git-hooks

 We can customize the kind of checks to do by editing the file: